 - Increase the size of your most important organ – your brain!
 (Harvard University Gazette, 2006)

 – Reevaluate your goals and priorities.
 According to Keeping the Fire, by Ruth Luban:

 Burnout brings with it many losses, which can often go unrecognized.
 Unrecognized losses trap a lot of your energy.
 It takes a tremendous amount of emotional control to keep yourself from feeling the pain of these losses.
 When you recognize these losses and allow yourself to grieve them, you release that trapped energy and open yourself to healing.
 These may include the loss of:

 - Idealism or dream with which you entered your career

 - The role or identity that originally came with your job

 - Joy, meaning and purpose that make work—and life—worthwhile

 – Get regular sleep.
 Try and sleep at least 8h every night.
 If you have sleeping problems, why not try a Reiki treatment?
 Many clients have reported to have slept much better after a few sessions of Reiki.

-I can help with Burnout prevention, as well as, helping you to heal a Burnout if you already have been diagnosed with one.
+I can help with Burnout prevention, as well as, help you to heal a Burnout if you already have been diagnosed with one.
 I use different energy tools, such as Reiki, Positive Visualisations and Guided Meditations to help my clients recover.

 I’m happy to answer any questions you might have.
 Click HERE to schedule for a FREE 20 minute chat with me.